pp4rs/DEPRECATED-installation-guide/README.md

-# ReadMe Info for pp4rs Course Website
+# ReadMe Info for pp4rs Course Installation Guide

 This is the source repository for the Installation Guide for Programming Practices for Research in Economics.

-The website is currently hosted [here](https://lachlandeer.github.io/prog-course-install-guide )
+The website is currently hosted [here](https://pp4rs.githib.io/installation-guide) )

 #### Author information (the authors)

 * Lachlan Deer: @lachlandeer
-* Adrian Etter: @aetter
+* Adrian Etter: @eydrian
 * Julian Langer: @julianlanger
-* Max Winkler: @mwinkler
+* Max Winkler: @m-winkler

 Alternatively, email us at: programming 'AT' econ 'DOT' uzh 'DOT' ch